MicrosoftDocs/learn/learn-pr/wwl-data-ai/deploy-azure-sql-database/includes/5-deploy-sql-managed-instance.md

 As with Azure SQL Database, you cannot restore over an existing database.
 Drop or rename the existing database prior to restoring it from backup.
 Since Managed Instance is a fully functional SQL Server instance, you can execute a RESTORE command whereas with Azure SQL Database that is not possible.
 However, since it is a PaaS service, there are limitations.

-- You must restore from an URL endpoint.
+- You must restore from a URL endpoint.
 You do not have access to local drives.

 - You can use the following options (in addition to specifying the database):